ranjan0369/Sentiment-Analysis/README.md

 **Sentiment**: the label (positive or negative)

-You can download the dataset from [here](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
+You can download the dataset from <a href="https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews" target="_blank">here</a>.

 ---